HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/access_configuration_page.md

 (reset-up)=

 ## Configutation Mode
-When you cannot access your configuration page, the **Configuration mode** can allow you to reconfigure the whole device.
+The **Configuration mode** can allow you to reconfigure the whole device.
+The device must enter configuration mode, during which normal operation will be temporarily suspended.

 ``` {tip} If the configuration hasn't been apply in this mode, the existing configuration will still be retained.
 ```